InfraRed Investigation in Singapore (IRIS) Observatory: Urban heat island contributors and mitigators analysis using neighborhood-scale thermal imaging: Materials and Methods

 \subsection{Network of automatic weather stations}

-Figure \ref{fig:awns} shows the AWNS that was used to estimate urban heat flux together with thermal images recorded by the rooftop observatory.
-The AWNS was deployed by \cite{yu2020dependence} in February 2019.
+Figure \ref{fig:awns} shows the network of weather stations that was used to estimate heat fluxes of built up surfaces and vegetation.
+The network was deployed by \cite{yu2020dependence} in February 2019.
 It consists of 12 weather stations measuring the air temperature and relative humidity.
 All stations, except 12, measure the wind speed and direction.
 Solar radiation is measured by all stations apart from 11 and 12.
-Specifications of each weather station can be found in \cite{yu2020dependence}.
+Instruments to measure temperature, relative humidity, wind speed/direction, and solar radiation were connected to a data logger to make measurements every 1-minute interval.
+Their specification is summarized in Table \ref{tab:specification_instruments}.